 Bearing these limitations in mind, there are some key resources on this page for tracing your ancestors' voyages.
 To find information on passenger lists for specific states please go to:

 - Northern Territory – Passenger Lists

 - Queensland – Passenger Lists

 - Victoria – Passenger Lists

 National Archives of

 Here you can trace people sailing from Britain to non-European ports from 1890 to 1960.
-This database is part of Findmypast UK which is available to search within the State Library building only.
-All passenger lists have been digitised in colour.
-This is an extremely useful source for finding ancestors voyages to destinations such as New Zealand, South Africa, the United States, Canada and, of course, Australia.
+This database is available on both Findmypast and Ancestry Library Edition.
+This is an extremely useful source for finding ancestors’ voyages to destinations such as New Zealand, South Africa, the United States, Canada and, of course, Australia.

 Ozships: Australian shipping arrivals and departures, 1788 to 1968

 This site has an alphabetical list of over 92,000 passengers and crew.
 There are also lists of arrivals and departures arranged chronologically giving the name of the ship with date and port of arrival or departure.
 Some shipping for New Zealand is also included.